Information- and Coding-Theoretic Analysis of the RLWE Channel: The RLWE/MLWE channel with increased alphabet size

 \subsection{Stochastic Independence Assumption}

 So far, it is unknown how to precisely obtain the $\decfailprob$ for RLWE/MLWE-based schemes.
 RLWE/MLWE channels have memory within each message block as the noise is generated from multiplying and adding several polynomials.
 The coefficients of these polynomials are therefore not stochastically independent due to the multiplications, implying that coefficient failures are not independent either.
 To estimate the $\decfailprob$, it is widely assumed that coefficient failures within a block occur independently with probability $\coefffailprob$ (cf.~\cite{Hila5_supp,fritzmann2018analysis,LAC_supp1}).
+The assumption of independent coefficient failures is not only common for lattice-based schemes but also for code-based schemes (e.g., HQC \cite{melchor2018hamming}, which is an alternative finalist in the NIST-PQC Round 3).
 Thus the RLWE/MLWE channel can be modelled as $n$ parallel \emph{Binary Symmetric Channels} with error probability $\coefffailprob$.
 To the best of our knowledge, due to the algebraic operations that connect the different components of the noise in a complicated manner there is no tight bound on the $\decfailprob$ that fully covers the dependency of the coefficient failures.
 Known upper bounds on the $\decfailprob$ not using this independence assumption are rather loose even though for NewHope the attempt presented in \cite{schanck2020upper} is worth mentioning but not applicable for the encoding schemes presented in this work.

-If algebraic codes with hard decision decoding are considered, the minimum distance $d$ determines the number of errors $t = \left\lfloor \frac{d-1}{2} \right\rfloor$ up to which correct decoding can be guaranteed.
+If algebraic codes with hard decision decoding are considered, the minimum distance $d$ determines the number of errors $t = \left\lfloor (d-1)/2 \right\rfloor$ up to which correct decoding can be guaranteed.
 Thus, if we consider stochastically independent coefficient failures an error-correcting code with error-correction capability of $t$ symbols leads to an overall failure rate of the scheme

 In general however, the the assumption of independent coefficient failures does not hold in RLWE/MLWE-based schemes and it has been shown in \cite{d2019impact} that the stochastic dependence between coefficient failures has a significant impact on the $\decfailprob$ of LAC \cite{LAC_supp1}.
 Hence, the LAC team changed the error distribution for polynomials in their Round 2 submission for the NIST-PQC \cite{LAC_supp}.
 In \cite{maringer2019} it has been experimentally shown that this significantly reduces the stochastic dependence of coefficient failures.
 Quantitative statements have been obtained by using statistical methods.